Oleksiy-Zhukov/GamblingSimulator/docs/design.md

 * The players username/id
 * The players in game balance
+* The player’s purchased cosmetics

 The username/id will be something they choose themselves, being able to call themselves whatever they choose.
 It may be tied to an email address, but the final decision on that is yet to be made.
 With the user having a profile, it makes it possible to store/save what they currently have in the balance across multiple sessions.
 Storing their balance is important because we don’t want to short out players while not giving them things for free.
 One of our secondary features we hope to implement is a store to buy cosmetics, and with the players profiles being saved it makes it possible for them to keep their cosmetics tied to their account.
 This could also lead to some fun end game stuff, like giving the player the option to sell their cosmetics to keep playing without going bankrupt.
 For that to happen we need to implement the store first.
 The players data will be stored in the game control module, and we will encourage players to not keep sensitive data in their profile as currently with the game not needing any personal data to play we won’t be over tight on security.
+We plan to store the players data even past when they close the game, we want to implement this by having save states that will store the players current game to their local device.
+This will make the player's ability to gamble feel like there is a bit more of a risk, as they wouldn’t just be able to restart and pretend like it never happened.

 ### Game Data
 For the games we don’t play to store the data of previous play for blackjack or slots, while craps will store a few of the previous game for bets and to show the player what was just rolled.
 How that data will be stored is yet to be decided but it will likely be saved in a local file in the craps game folder.
-For the other games not storing data keeps the files needed smaller, and its not needed to keep previous games as they have no impact on the game that is currently being played.
+For the other games not storing data keeps the files needed smaller, and it's not needed to keep previous games as they have no impact on the game that is currently being played.

 ## Game State and Flow of Play